xta0/xta0.me/_posts/2024-07-12-GenAI-LLM-Self-Attention.md

 <mark>Self-Attention will look at the surrounding words to try to figure out what does "l'Afrique" really mean in this sentence, and find the most appropriate representation for this</mark>.

-Semantically, This means changing the position of `l'Afrique`'s embedding vector in the high dimensional space, moving the vector to the place where it can best represent its meaning in the sentence.
+Semantically, this means changing the position of `l'Afrique`'s embedding vector in the high dimensional space, moving the vector to the place where it can best represent its meaning in the sentence.

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2018/10/trans-5.jpg">

 ## Formal Definition

-Mathematically, We use the following formula to calculate the attention representation for each word:
+Mathematically, we use the following formula to calculate the attention representation for each word:

 $$
 \text{Attention}(Q, K, V) = \text{softmax}\left(\frac{Q K^\top}{\sqrt{d_k}}\right) V